glomex/gcdt-docs/docs/60_faq.md

 ```
 ERROR: 'ENV' environment variable not set!
 ```
-please be sure that you provide the correct environment variables (ENV=PROD/DEV/etc.)
+Environment variable "ENV" indicated the account/staging area you want to work with.
+This parameter tells the tools which config file to use.
+Please be sure that you provide the correct environment variables (ENV=PROD/DEV/etc.)
 ```bash
 $ export ENV=DEV
 ```